“Sacred Ground” is something of a space opera, a story about the search for truth, for many people, in many ways.

 Is this really peace?
 If it is, how many endings and how many beginnings does it nurture?

-He turned his head indolently until his gaze fell upon the row of three grey floor-standing cabinets.
+He turned his head indolently until his gaze fell upon the three grey floor-standing cabinets.
 The rightmost door glared at him.

 “But you can see it.
 That’s the problem.”

 “You can see it.
 I could… I could say goodbye and let you not see it.
 I could say goodbye and then do it.”

 “If I could say goodbye.
 You’re days and days away and I can’t say goodbye.
 I…”